-A record of a concern, suspicion or allegation should be made at the time of or as soon as possible after the event using My Concern; a written record may be made in addition and should be scanned to My Concern.
+A record of a concern, suspicion or allegation should be made at the time of or as soon as possible after the event.
 Any member of staff receiving a disclosure of abuse from a child or young person, or noticing signs or symptoms of possible abuse in a child or young person, will make a written record within the hour recording the disclosure using the child's own words, what was said or seen and the location both of the abuse and the disclosure.
 Dates and times of events should be recorded as accurately as possible, together with a note of when the record was made.